 What is Frozen Shoulder?

 From the perspective of traditional Chinese medicine, we generally refer to frozen shoulder as 50 shoulders because many of our patients start to develop symptoms around the age of 50.
 The cause of this disease is actually the accumulation of living environment, living habits, and exercise habits.

-In Chinese medicine, we will use a mix of acupuncture, tuina, Chinese medicine, cupping, moxibustion, and other therapies to target the different types of patients.
+In Chinese medicine, our frozen shoulder treatment consists a mix of acupuncture, tuina therapy, Chinese medicine, cupping, moxibustion, and other therapies to target the different types of patients.
 (Please refer to: Why am I getting Frozen Shoulder before 50?!)

 Taking into consideration human’s natural 5 elements, the pain in the human body is the imbalance of Yin and Yang.
 Acupuncture can regulate the Yin and Yang and the deficiency and excess of the human body.
 Through the method of replenishing and reducing the qi in the blood, the excess or the inadequate can be reduced or boosted to balance the yin and yang of the human body back to a positive, normal state.
 Once this is accomplished, the pain will disappear naturally.